fw4spl-org/fw4spl-doc/Installation/src/MacOSXInstall.rst

     $ brew install libusb-compat

-If you are building the dependencies with the fw4spl-ext-deps additional dependencies, the `VLC <https://www.videolan.org/vlc/index.fr.html>`_ application is also needed.
+If you plan to build extra dependencies, the `VLC <https://www.videolan.org/vlc/index.fr.html>`_ application is also needed.

 .. code:: bash